quintel/documentation/docs/contrib/hybrid-offshore-hub.md

 import useBaseUrl from '@docusaurus/useBaseUrl'

 Please note: General documentation concerning hybrid offshore wind can be found in the [Hybrid offshore wind](../main/hybrid-offshore-wind) documentation.
-This documention is focused on the configuration and hourly calculations of hyrbid offshore wind in the ETM.
+This documentation is focused on the configuration and hourly calculations of hybrid offshore wind in the ETM.

 Hybrid offshore hubs represent an offshore renewable electricity production facility combined with an electrolyser for hydrogen production.
 It is connected to the mainland power grid via a subnautical power cable.
 The electrolyser is connected to the mainland hydrogen network via a subnautical pipeline.

 ## Configuration of hybrid offshore hub

 ### Nodes
 A hybrid offshore hub in the ETM requires 6 nodes:

 1. **Producer**: This represents renewable electricity production (e.g. wind farm or solar farm) which produce electricity according to a production profile.
 At the moment, the ETM only incorporates a hybrid offshore hub based with renewable electricity production from offshore wind farms.
 2. **Electrolyser**: Depending on the WTP of the electrolyser and the capacity of the electrolyser,power cable and producer, hydrogen production will take place.
 3. **Curtailment**: Energy is diverted here when the electrolyser cannot use all generated energy due to its capacity constraints, and when onshore electricity demand is too low.
 4. **Cable offshore-onshore**: The producer transports electricity to the cable node so it can be transported to the onshore power grid.
 5. **Cable onshore-offshore**: This cable transports electricity from the onshore power grid to the offshore electrolyser.
 This cable will be deployed when the WTP of the electrolyser is higher than the national electricity price and when there is still undeployed electrolyser capacity available.
-In reality, this cable is the same cable as the cable offshore-onshore (and therefore has the same specs), but is added as a seperate node for modelling purposes.
+In reality, this cable is the same cable as the cable offshore-onshore (and therefore has the same specs), but is added as a separate node for modelling purposes.
 6. **Hydrogen offshore pipeline**: Hydrogen that is produced by the electrolyser will be transported to the onshore hydrogen network by this node.

 ### Edges
 The edge-types of the edges between the nodes can be found in the picture below.
 As can be seen in the legend, a 'dashed' edge has the 'reversed' attribute set to true.

 <div style={{ textAlign: "center" }}>
   <img